So, you’ve bought a Brother Sewing Machine but you are not sure how to set it up?

 The most important thing is to set up your Brother Sewing Machine the right way, following the instructions.

-If you do this carefully and with precision, you won’t have troubles.
+If you do this carefully and with precision, you won’t have trouble.

-And, if you bum into a problem that hasn’t been described, Brother Industries have customer support that will help you find a solution.
+And, if you bump into a problem that hasn’t been described, Brother Industries have customer support that will help you find a solution.